openhab/openhab-python/README.md

 Traceback (most recent call last):
 ```

-You are calling a function where the provided parameter does not match the required value type.
+One of your function parameter does not match the required value type.

 Check the related API documentation to confirm the requirements.